Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Multi-Objective SMC

 \section{Multi-Objective SMC}

-We present an incremental scheme (\Cref{sec:incremental}) and three approaches that try to make best use of a fixed simulation budget (\Cref{sec:fixedbudget}).
-The latter all use heuristics to discard seemingly suboptimal strategies (\Cref{sec:heuristics}).
-Throughout, we assume given an MDP as in \Cref{def:MDP}, property $\phi = \mathrm{multi}(\phi_1, \ldots, \phi_d)$ of $d$ objectives, and confidence level~$\gamma$ or, equivalently, statistical \emph{error budget} $\alpha = 1 - \gamma$.
+We present an incremental scheme and three fixed simulation budget algorithms.
+The latter use heuristics to discard seemingly suboptimal strategies.
+Fix an MDP as in \Cref{def:MDP}, $\phi = \mathrm{multi}(\phi_1, \ldots, \phi_d)$, and confidence level~$\gamma = 1 - \alpha$.
+Recall that the Pareto front's corner points arise from DM strategies after the MDP transformation of \cite[Prop.~2]{FKP12}, which essentially adds one Boolean state variable per property $\phi_i$ to track whether its goal set has been reached.